jenkinsci/js-modules/README.md

 (or Jenkins core) that are building self contained CommonJS style JavaScript modules (using [Browserify](http://browserify.org/) if they want) to "export" one or more of those modules in the browser, allowing those modules to be "required" across bundle boundaries.

+So, this module is all about loading module "bundles" (apps) and providing a means for them to load their dependencies (jQuery etc) and wiring them together.
+The idea is that the app modules are all loaded cleanly through the nodejs style `require` semantics (because they are all loaded in a single bundle), while "external" dependencies (jQuery etc) are loaded asynchronously (allowing them to be loaded on demand etc).
+The assumption here is that the number of external module dependencies should be relatively small in comparison to the number of modules in the app itself.
+In fact, this module lets us async load the external modules upfront in the app's "main" module and then sync require those modules from down in the app sub-modules.

 # `export` JavaScript modules

 A Jenkins Plugin can "export" a JavaScript module (CommonJS style module) by calling